 Once you have registered for self assessment, you are committed to submitting tax returns in future years until the HMRC advise otherwise.

-While it is likely you will be able to continue claiming tax rebates in future years, a change in circumstances may result in you having to pay extra tax instead.
+While it is likely you will be able to continue claiming tax rebates in future years, a change in personal circumstances may result in you having to pay extra tax instead.